March Madness predictions: Every NCAA first round game picked | NCAA.com

 Winner: Florida State

 Buffalo upset Arizona last year, and this year's crew is even better.
 C.J.
-Massinburg is a stud, and while Arizona or St. John's would present challenges, the Bulls are far more consistent than either team.
+Massinburg is a stud, and while Arizona St. could present challenges, the Bulls are far more consistent.

 Winner: Buffalo